Koboto-Boards/Boards-to-ArduinoIDE/README.md

 Entries for **koboto.io Boards** will appear in the **Boards** menu when you do this.

-For most people, we recommend setting up A-Star support in the Arduino IDE by installing our boards package through the Boards Manager.
+For most people, we recommend setting up Koboto Boards support in the Arduino IDE by installing our boards package through the Boards Manager.
 (These instructions can also be found in the user's guide for each controller).